ConvergenceSoftware/ExCamera/README.md

 3. After permission is gained, we try to open the UVC Camera and start preview.

-4. In view of the situation like the screen goes out, the preview is need to be restored, so we start preview on `onResume` and stop preview on `onPause` in activity lifecycle.
+4. Preview is need to be restored when you come back after leaving the preview page, so we start preview on `onResume` and stop preview on `onPause` in activity lifecycle.

-5. When the USB device is disconnected or the acitviy is going to destory, we need to stop preview and release the UVC Camera, so release on `onDestory` in the activity lifecycle is needed.
+5. When the USB device is disconnected or the activity is going to destroy, we need to stop preview and release the UVC Camera, so release on `onDestory` in the activity lifecycle is needed.

 6. For more details, you can have a look at [UsbCameraCommand][UsbCameraCommand.java].